Yatsu Station (Akita)

 Yatsu Station (八津駅, Yatsu-eki) is a railway station located in the city of Semboku, Akita Prefecture, Japan, operated by the third sector railway operator Akita Nairiku Jūkan Railway.

 Lines

 Yatsu Station is served by the Nariku Line, and is located 82.9 km from the terminus of the line at Takanosu Station.

 Station layout

 The station consists of one side platform serving a single bi-directional track.
 The station is unattended.
 There is no station building, but only a shelter built on the platform.

 Adjacent stations

 History

 Yatsu Station opened on November 1, 1971 as a station on the Japan National Railways (JNR) Kakunodate Line, serving the town of Nishiki, Akita.
-The line was station was privatized on November 1, 1986, becoming the Akita Nairiku Railway.
+The line was privatized on 1 November 1986, becoming the Akita Nairiku Jūkan Railway.